nosfairal/postBlog/README.md

 3. Create a new MySQl Datbase in your DBMS with the db_name chosen above.

-4. Import the Sql file.
+4. Import the Sql file : https://github.com/nosfairal/postBlog/blob/master/postblog.sql .

 5. Install composer by following this instructions : https://getcomposer.org/download/.